Male reproductive system: Testicles

 The testicles are two gonads that produce sperm by meiotic division of germ cells within the seminiferous tubules, and synthesize and secrete androgens that regulate the male reproductive functions.
 The site of production of androgens is the Leydig cells that are located in the interstitium between seminiferous tubules.

 Epididymides

 The epididymis is a long whitish mass of tightly coiled tube.
 The sperm that are produced in the seminiferous tubules flow into the epididymis.
 During passage via the epididymis, the sperm undergo maturation and are concentrated by the action of ion channels located on the apical membrane of the epididymis.

 Vasa deferentia

 The vas deferens, which is also known as the sperm duct, is a thin tube approximately 30 cm long that starts from the epididymis to the pelvic cavity.
-It carries the sperm (formally know as spermatozoa) from the epididymis to the ejaculatory duct.
+It carries the sperm (formally known as spermatozoa) from the epididymis to the ejaculatory duct.

 Accessory glands

 Three accessory glands provide fluids that lubricate the duct system and nourish the sperm cells.